infosec-ucalgary/magpieCTF-2025/pwn/overflow1/readme.md

 New email from <cors@nypd.gov>:

-'The cyberteam has discovered some unauthorized access to the NYPD's infrastructure, we've matched the inbound IP addresses to *Jake*'s botnet.
+The cyberteam has discovered some unauthorized access to the NYPD's infrastructure, we've matched the inbound IP addresses to *Jake*'s botnet.
 After your previous success, we want you to see what you can find on these machines.

-Additionally, take whatever you find with a grain of salt.'
+Additionally, take whatever you find with a grain of salt.

 >Plot:
 >The login credentials are coincidentally related to Edward Cors, and one